A Learning-Augmented Overlay Network: Related Work

-\textbf{Learning-augmented algorithms.} Given the rise of machine learning algorithms (that are prone to inherent unbounded failures), and after the pioneering work of~\cite{PurohitSK18} on ski rental \& job scheduling, the focus has been shifted on studying consistency and robustness of algorithms augmented with the learned advice.
-Such an approach has been used in various applications so far\footnote[2]{see a full list of recent works in the following website: \url{algorithms-with-predictions.github.io}}, for example caching~\cite{LykourisV18}, online TSP~\cite{GouleakisLS23}, list update~\cite{AzarLS25}.
+\textbf{Learning-augmented algorithms.} Given the rise of machine learning algorithms (which inherently comes with some errors), and after the pioneering work of~\cite{PurohitSK18} on ski rental \& job scheduling, the focus has been shifted on studying consistency and robustness of algorithms augmented with the learned advice.
+Such an approach has been used in various applications so far\footnote[2]{See a full list of recent works in the following website: \url{algorithms-with-predictions.github.io}}, for example caching~\cite{LykourisV18}, online TSP~\cite{GouleakisLS23}, list update~\cite{AzarLS25}.

 Some of the more recent works focus on improving single-source search data structures.
 Initially, the works of~\cite{ST1,ST2} provided learning-augmented search trees.
 The works that are closest to our work are by~\cite{MLSkipList1,MLSkipList2}, which studied learning-augmented single-source skip lists.
 In contrast, we consider a more challenging model, where the focus is on pairwise communications rather than communication from a single source.
-Recently, we became aware of a not peer-reviewed manuscript~\cite{P2PWithAdvice} that aims to augment P2P networks with learned advice; however, this paper looks into improving self-stabilization and recovery of P2P networks, not improving communication delay.
+Recently, we became aware of a not peer-reviewed manuscript~\cite{P2PWithAdvice} that aims to augment overlay networks with learned advice; however, this paper looks into improving self-stabilization and recovery of overlay networks, not improving communication delay.